EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 1.md

 2. **What are the functional requirements of evolution of next-generation networks?**

+The evolution of next-generation wireless networks is driven by the increasing demand for enhanced communication capabilities, moving beyond traditional voice services to encompass comprehensive multimedia experiences.
+The functional requirements for these networks include:

+- **Very High-Speed and High-Quality Transmission**

+    - Next-generation mobile communication systems are required to handle a large volume of multimedia information, such as downloading full songs, complete data files, or video clips.
+    - This is achieved by supporting **data transmission at speeds between 50 Mbps and 100 Mbps**, with **asymmetric data speeds** in uplink and downlink directions.
+    - LTE, as part of this evolution, provides speeds up to **100 Mbps for downlink and 50 Mbps for uplink** under ideal conditions, enabling applications like HD video streaming, online gaming, cloud applications, and video conferencing.
+    - These systems also demand **continuous coverage** over large geographical areas.
+    - **Lower latency** is crucial, with LTE reducing it to approximately **10 ms** (compared to ~100 ms in 3G), which is vital for real-time applications such as VoIP calls, online multiplayer games, industrial automation, and IoT.
+    - Quality of Service (QoS) mechanisms, including efficient encoding, error detection and correction techniques, echo cancellers, and voice equalizers, are applied at low, affordable operating costs to ensure high quality.
+- **Open Platform**

+    - Next-generation mobile communication systems should be "open" across various components: mobile phone platforms, service nodes, and mobile network mechanisms.
+    - This openness allows users the freedom to **select protocols, applications, and networks**.
+    - Advanced service and content providers can extend their offerings independently of network operators.
+    - Furthermore, location and charging information should be shareable among different networks and applications.
+- **Flexible and Varied Service Functions**

+    - Next-generation networks aim for **seamless integration across diverse mediums**, including wireless, optical fiber, satellite, and wireline.
+    - They require **interconnectivity with existing networks** like GSM or CDMA.
+    - Third-generation (3G) systems, a precursor to next-generation networks, were designed to combine **telephony, Internet, and multimedia into a single device**.
+They are based on a packet-switched network backbone and support Internet protocols.
+    - IMT-2000, as a 3G standard, aims to offer flexible data rates up to **2 Mbps** for mobile users, including 144 kbps for high-speed vehicles, 384 kbps for slow-moving pedestrians, and 2 Mbps for office use.
+    - These networks support both **symmetrical and asymmetrical data transmission rates**, as well as both **circuit-switched and packet-switched data services**.
+    - Service classes include traditional voice (comparable to PSTN quality), switched data (dial-up, fax, basic Internet), and advanced messaging (full text, graphics, video).
+- **Seamless Mobility**

+    - A primary objective of next-generation wireless networks is to provide users with **ubiquitous access to information anywhere, anytime**, with a seamless connection to a wide range of services, including large volumes of data, images, and video.
+    - This demands **seamless connectivity** between a wide variety of mobile devices and access technologies, such as Wireless Local Area Networks (WLANs) and Wireless Wide Area Networks (WWANs).
+    - Roaming and communication between these diverse technologies are essential to achieving seamless mobility.
+    - The evolution requires a **seamless migration path** from existing digital wireless networks, ensuring inter-working capabilities.
+    - Next-generation networks will feature broader bandwidth, higher data rates, and **smoother and quicker hand-offs** to ensure continuous service across various wireless systems.
+This includes the capability for seamless hand-offs in homogeneous networks (e.g., IEEE 802.11 WLAN and cellular) at the MAC layer.

 ---

 3. **Compare the different wireless communication modes (Simplex, Half-Duplex, and Full-Duplex).**